 Industrial and Organizational Psychology Master's Degree

-The program provides students and working professionals with the opportunity to apply new human resource concepts, knowledge, skills and analytical tools to on-the-job decisions.
+The program, commonly abbreviated as MIOP, provides students and working professionals with the opportunity to apply new human resource concepts, knowledge, skills and analytical tools to on-the-job decisions.
 It teaches strategies for making informed decisions based upon a thorough understanding of current issues.

 Graduates will have developed and synthesized a portfolio of skills, including: